yasiryagi/helpdesk/roles/council-members/README.md

 Consequently, Jsgenesis will take an active role in the elections.
 More information on how to apply, and increase your chances of getting elected can be found [here](#council-election-cycle).

 ### Recurring Rewards
-A newly elected Council, will automatically be assigned a recurring reward, that automatically pays out tokens every `n`th block.
-The magnitude of this reward may change over time, but can be monitored in the [Tokenomics page](https://testnet.joystream.org/#/tokenomics).
+A newly elected Council will automatically be assigned a recurring reward that automatically pays out tokens every `n`th block.
+The magnitude of this reward may change over time, but can be monitored on the [Tokenomics page](https://testnet.joystream.org/#/tokenomics).

 ### KPI Rewards
-The KPI rewards will depend on the Council performance.
+The KPI rewards will depend on the Council's performance.
 Jsgenesis will provide a new set of [Council KPIs](#council-kpis) for each new term, with some variability in terms of scope and maximum rewards.
-They will also share part of the their rewards with their Voters, as seen in the example below, where:
+They will also share part of their rewards with their Voters, as seen in the example below, where:

 - `CM_n` is Council Member `n`
 - `V_i` is Voter `i`